Statutes, Codes & Definitions in General

 Source: Fla.
 Stat. § 718.303(5) (2012).

 A: Assessments shall be made against unit owners in an amount which is not less than that required to provide funds in advance for payment of all the anticipated current operating expenses and for all the unpaid operating expenses previously occurred.
-However, if an adopted budget requires assessments that exceed 115 percent of assessments for the previous fiscal year, 10 percent of the unit owners submit a written petition for a unit owner meeting in order to adopt an alternative budget, within 21 days after the adoption of the annual budget.
+However, if an adopted budget requires assessments that exceed 115 percent of assessments for the previous fiscal year, the board shall conduct a special meeting of the unit owners to consider a substitute budget if the board receives, within 21 days after adoption of the annual budget, a written request for a special meeting from at least 10 percent of all voting interests

 Source: Fla.
 Stat. § 718.112(2)(g) (2012); Fla.
 Stat. § 718.112(2)(e)(2) (2012).